-Prior to the first call to MP42A/AD for the current instance, the user must initialize the following component of data:
+Prior to the first call to MP62A/AD for the current instance, the user must initialize the following component of data:

-data%COMM is a scalar of type default INTEGER that must hold an MPI communicator. data%COMM must be initialized prior to the first call to MP42A/AD to define the set of processes to be used by MP42.
-Before each phase is called, the user must have completed all other tasks he or she was performing that involved data%COMM (or involved any other communicator that overlaps data%COMM). data%COMM is not altered.
+data%COMM is a scalar of type default INTEGER that must hold an MPI communicator. data%COMM must be initialized prior to the first call to MP62A/AD to define the set of processes to be used by MP62.
+Before each phase is called, the user must have completed all tasks involving data%COMM (or involving any other communicator that overlaps data%COMM).
+It is not altered.
 Note that the code may be run using a single process.

-For each call to MP42A/AD, a job parameter is needed.
+For each call to MP62A/AD, a job parameter is needed.
 This parameter determines which phase of the package is to be performed.

-- data%JOB is a scalar of type default INTEGER that must be initialized on all processes before each call to MP42A/AD.
+- data%JOB is a scalar of type default INTEGER that must be initialized on all processes before each call to MP62A/AD.
 It must be given the same value on all processes.
 It is not altered. - JOB = 1 initializes an instance of the module.
 A call with JOB = 1 must be made before any other calls to the module.
 On exit, the components of data that control the action contain default values.
 If the user wishes to use values other than the defaults, the corresponding components of data should be reset after the call with JOB = 1.
-Full details of the control components of data are given in Section 2.3. - JOB = 2 uses element variable lists to generate lists of interface variables and, optionally, to reorder the elements within each subdomain and allocate subdomains to processes. - JOB = 3 uses the information from the call with JOB = 2 to generate the L and U factors in the subdomains, form the L and U factors for the interface problem, and, if $\mathbf{B}^{(k)}$ are specified, to solve the equations - $\mathbf{AX} = \mathbf{B}$ with right-hand side(s) $\mathbf{B} = \sum{k=1}^{m} \mathbf{B}^{(k)}$ .
-A call with JOB = 3 must be preceded by a call with JOB = 2 - JOB = 23 performs JOB = 2 then JOB = 3. - JOB = 4 uses the factors produced by a call with JOB = 3 to rapidly solve further systems of the form AX = B (B in assembled form).
+Full details of the control components of data are given in Section 2.3. - JOB = 2 uses element variable lists to generate lists of interface variables and, optionally, to reorder the elements within each subdomain and allocate subdomains to processes. - JOB = 3 uses the information from the call with JOB = 2 to generate a partial L factor for each subdomain, form the factorization of the interface problem, and, if $\mathbf{B}^{(k)}$ are specified, to solve the equations $\mathbf{AX} = \mathbf{B}$ with right-hand side(s) $\mathbf{B} = \sum{k=1}^{m} \mathbf{B}^{(k)}$ .
+A call with JOB = 3 must be preceded by a call with JOB = 2.

+- JOB = 23 performs JOB = 2 then JOB = 3. - JOB = 4 uses the factors produced by a call with JOB = 3 to rapidly solve further systems of the form AX = B (B in assembled form).
 A call with JOB = 4 must be preceded by a call with JOB = 3 (or 23) but several calls with JOB = 4 may follow a single call with JOB = 3 (or 23). - JOB = 5 deallocates all arrays that have been allocated by the module and, optionally, deletes all direct-access files that have been used to hold the matrix factors.
 A call with JOB = 5 should be made after all other calls for the current instance are complete.
 Note that components of data that are allocated by the user are not deallocated.